defi-wonderland/handbook/sites/wonderland/docs/development/qa/web3-e2e-automation/design-patterns.md

 - Simplify onboarding of new contributors.
 - Adapt quickly to UI or business logic changes.

+> ℹ️ The examples in this section use Playwright with JavaScript and TypeScript.

 ## AAA (Arrange-Act-Assert)

 Every test is divided into three parts: